ff7-mods/ff7-flat-wiki/docs/FF7/Materia data.md

 | 0x14<sup>+</sup>  |     |     |     |        |     |      |       |       |
 | 0x15<sup>++</sup> | +1  | +2  | +4  |   +8   | +16 | +32  | +64%  | +128% |

   *\** Although the Materia equip menu will claim that certain materia increase the Magic Def stat, they really increase Spirit.
-  <sup>+</sup> These are valid bonus values in the PC version, but
+  <sup>+</sup> These are valid bonus values in the PC version, but they're unused.
-they're unused.
-  <sup>++</sup> This value is allowable in the PC version although
-technically a memory leak.
+  <sup>++</sup> This value is allowable in the PC version although technically a memory leak.

-  [Status Effects]: Battle/Status%20Effects.md "wikilink"
-  [Element Index]: Battle/Elemental%20Data.md "wikilink"
-  [Materia Type]: Materia%20Types.md "wikilink"